To the One: Overview

 To the One was inspired by the 1965 John Coltrane album A Love Supreme.
 The liner notes were written by McLaughlin and detail how he was influenced by A Love Supreme both musically and spiritually.

 The music came to McLaughlin over a five-week period in the summer of 2009.
 McLaughlin previously honoured the memory of Coltrane on his 1973 collaboration with Carlos Santana, Love Devotion Surrender.

 The album was nominated for the 2011 Grammy Award for Best Contemporary Jazz Album but lost to the Stanley Clarke album The Stanley Clarke Band.
 The other nominees were Never Can Say Goodbye by Joey DeFrancesco, Now Is the Time by Jeff Lorber, and Backatown by Trombone Shorty.

 The band

 McLaughlin has been playing with this group of musicians live since 2007 but this is their first release of new material.
 In addition to his keyboard playing throughout the album, Gary Husband also plays drums on two tracks, "Recovery" and "To the One".
 He also has a piano solo on the track "Special Beings".
 Bassist Etienne Mbappé, who was born Cameroon and raised in Paris, replaced original 4th Dimension Bassist Hadrien Feraud when he broke his hand in 2009, has a solo on the track "Discovery".
 Mark Mondesir plays drums on every track except "Recovery" and "To the One".
-Bandleader and composer, John McLaughlin, of course, provides all of the guitar work and even plays a guitar synth on "Lost and Found" and "To the One".
+Bandleader and composer John McLaughlin provides all of the guitar work and plays a guitar synth on "Lost and Found" and "To the One".